jpsm83/health/documentation/n8n/articleTranslation.md

 9. Output only the complete JSON object

 **CRITICAL CATEGORY TRANSLATION RULES:**
+- **The original canonicalUrl has a category in ENGLISH** - identify it and translate it using the LANGUAGE MAPPINGS
-- category in canonicalUrl: Translate category names (intimacy → intimidad, etc.)
+- category in canonicalUrl:
+  - Find the English category in the original canonicalUrl (e.g., "intimacy", "health", "nutrition")
+  - Translate it to the target language using the LANGUAGE MAPPINGS (e.g., intimacy → intimidad for Spanish, intimacy → intimite for French)

 **CRITICAL SALES PRODUCTS TRANSLATION:**
 - salesProducts array: Translate all product names to target language, culturally adapt to match e-commerce terminology in that language region